Skip to content

 For complete information on the deploy.resources option, refer to the Docker official documentation: Docker Documentation / Compose file deploy reference / resources

-By default, each worker-N replica can occupy up to 5 CPU cores (i.e., each worker unit has 5 worker processes).
+By default, each worker-N replica can occupy up to 5 CPU cores (i.e., each Worker Unit has 5 worker processes).

 To limit the resources occupied by worker-8, the specific modification part is as follows:

-Example is only a selection
+Example is only a partial excerpt

 The example only shows the key modification part.
 Please ensure the configuration is complete during actual operation.

-Key Modification Part of docker-stack.yaml
+docker-stack.yaml Key Modification Part

 1